Psychology ,BA

 Available accelerated bachelor's/master's degree program options may vary by modality (online vs. on-campus).
 Students should contact their academic advisor for more information.

 Psychology is the scientific study of human behavior.
-This diverse field includes mental health and counseling as well as child development, neuroscience and brain function, memory and decision-making, behavior analysis, statistics and more.
-It also crosses over into other disciplines such as medicine, law, business and economics.
+This diverse field includes mental health and counseling, as well as child development, neuroscience and brain function, memory and decision-making, behavior analysis, statistics and more.
+It also crosses over into other disciplines, including medicine, law, business and economics.

 New College of Interdisciplinary Arts and Sciences